 To balance the rotor for smooth running, suitable weights are attached as necessary at the factory to relevant flail stations, even using slightly longer bolts.
 If flails are to be removed ensure that the weights and bolts are returned to the same end of the same station and with the bolt and nut in the same relative positions.
 These weights should only be discarded if the rotor is re-balanced.
 Every machine has a rotor balance sheet supplied in its manual canister from new.
-If the balance sheet is missing contact Shelbourne Reynolds who hold a copy and will re-issue the balance sheet upon quoting the machine's serial number.
+If the balance sheet is missing contact Shelbourne Reynolds who hold a copy and will re-issue the balance sheet upon quoting the machine or head serial number.

 Replace spacers, bolts and nuts exactly when replacing flails.
 The flails themselves should wear evenly and be replaced as a set.
-Should one flail be lost then the flail at 180°, one place along, should be renewed at the same time to preserve the balance.
+Should one flail be lost then the flail at 180°, one place along should be renewed at the same time to preserve the balance.

-When ordering new bolts you will need to identify how many bolts are of which length - 'standard' is 95mm long, with lengths of 105mm, 115mm and 130mm being used where balance weights are mounted.
+When ordering new bolts, you will need to identify how many bolts are of which length - 'standard' is 95mm long, with lengths of 105mm, 115mm and 130mm being used where balance weights are mounted.

 When required to carry out maintenance on the inside of the cutting head ensure to position the cutting head in contact with the ground while still being able to access the flail area.
-Always perform a 'Safe stop' procedure before leaving the tractor cab.
+Always perform a 'SAFE STOP' procedure before leaving the tractor cab.

-Ensure that there is nothing wrapped around the rotor or roller.
+Cutting head in contact with the ground allowing access to the flail area Ensure that there is nothing wrapped around the rotor or roller.

-600 Powerblade cutting head belt drive should have the belt drive tension checked daily.
+All 6000 cutting heads are belt driven, check the belt tension regularly.
 This requires the removal of the drive cover.

-A load of 5 Kgs (10lbs) should give a deflection of approximately 9mm at the mid spam point.
+Apply a load (8kg) per belt until a deflection of approximately 7-8mm at the mid span is reached.

-To adjust, slacken the nuts at the motor fixing bolts and the adjuster locknut, then turn the adjuster bolt in the required direction.
-Then tighten lock nut and fixing bolts and replace the drive cover.
+To adjust, slacken the nuts at the motor fixing bolts and the adjuster locknut, then turn the adjuster nut in the required direction.
+Then tighten lock nut and nuts for the motor fixing bolts.
+Finally replace the drive cover.